helonayala/sysid/README.md

 Originally developed in MATLAB and R, the scripts have been translated to Python (with assistance from LLMs) so they are more accessible and readily available online within these notes.

+# Running the notebooks

 Students can easily navigate the material and click the ![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg) to start experimenting directly in their browser.

+They can be run online using google infrastructure, or locally using docker

+`sudo docker run --gpus=all --network=host us-docker.pkg.dev/colab-images/public/runtime`

+and then pasting the URL in colab's dialog.

 # Reporting Errors or Issues